fuzzylite/fuzzylite/README.md

 - static library: `libfuzzylite.a`

 The console application of `fuzzylite` allows you to import and export your controllers.
 Its usage can be obtained executing the console binary.
 In addition, the FuzzyLite Interactive Console is activated  when exporting to `fld` without providing an output file.
-The interactive console allows you to evaluate any controller by manually providing the input the values.
+The interactive console allows you to evaluate any controller by manually providing the input values.

 ***